 This configurator is connected to the sensor and the USB port of your PC.
 A PC application will show all the options available.
 The tool is capable of reconfiguring calibrated QG40N sensors with a standard PC.
 It can read the actual sensor settings, shows all relevant parameters and offers the possibility to reconfigure the device while keeping the calibration data.

-QG40N series configurator 3.0 is the current version we sell, it is compatible with the PC application V3.10.
+QG40N series configurator 4.0 is the current version we sell.
+All versions higher than 3.0 are compatible with the PC application V3.10.
 Customers who bought the QG40N series configurator v1.1 (or other versions before 3.0), need to download the old PC application.

 For QG40N series configurator v3.0 (and higher)